- Apply Now

 Krainer, Adrian R., Professor.
 Ph.D., 1986, Harvard University: Posttranscriptional control of gene expression; alternative splicing; splicing in genetic diseases and cancer; splicing-targeted antisense therapeutics.

-Li, Bo, Associate Professor, Ph.D., 2003, The University of British Columbia: Neuroscience; glutamatergic synapse; synaptic plasticity; schizophrenia; depression; rodent models of psychiatric disorders.
+Li, Bo, Professor, Ph.D., 2003, The University of British Columbia: Neuroscience; glutamatergic synapse; synaptic plasticity; schizophrenia; depression; rodent models of psychiatric disorders.

 Martienssen, Robert A., Professor.
 Ph.D., 1986, Cambridge University: Plant genetics; transposons; development; gene regulation; DNA methylation.